Accessibility

 ALTA46 conference hotel

 The conference meeting space at the Tucson Marriott University Park Hotel is all on the ground level, and two accessible restrooms are located near the meeting space.
-All event rooms will include wheelchair-accessible seating distributed throughout the space.
+All event rooms will include wheelchair-accessible seating distributed throughout the space, and adequate space for aisles/routes.
 Plenary session spaces will be equipped with microphones and speakers.
-Accessible guest rooms are available and can be reserved when booking through ALTA’s reservation link when it is live on our registration page.
+Accessible guest rooms are available and can be reserved when booking through ALTA’s discounted hotel block link on our hotel and travel page.
+For more information about the physical features of the Marriott's accessible rooms, common areas, or special services relating to a specific disability, please call 520-792-4100.

 Accessible areas with accessible routes from public entrance: Business Center; meeting spaces and ballrooms; public entrance alternative; registration desk pathway; registration desk; restaurant(s)/lounge(s).